RRSPs RRIFs and TFSAs -> In kind withdrawals

 Making "In Kind" Withdrawals From an RRSP or a RRIF

-An "in kind" withdrawal can be made from a registered retirement savings plan (RRSP), or from a registered retirement income fund (RRIF).
+An "in kind" withdrawal can be made from a registered retirement savings plan (RRSP), or from a registered retirement income fund (RRIF), which would include LIFs and LRIFs, since they are considered to be RRIFs under the Income Tax Act.
 A withdrawal of investments can be transferred to a non-registered account, or they could be transferred to a tax-free savings account (TFSA), subject to the amount of contribution room available.
 The TFSA or non-registered account would have to be in the same account holder name as the RRIF or RRSP in order to do the transfer.
 A transfer to the TFSA of a spouse would have to first have the withdrawn investments going to a joint non-registered account.
 From there the investments could be transferred in kind to the TFSA of the spouse.

 When an in kind withdrawal is done, you may have some leeway in determining the exact amount recorded for the withdrawal.
 If you request the withdrawal at the end of a trading day, you can choose a price for the investment, ranging from the lowest price at which the investment traded to the highest price traded during the day.
 If the investment is traded on a US stock exchange, an exchange rate must be applied to convert the transaction to Canadian dollars.
 The exchange rate will be the rate that the brokerage would have applied if you had sold the stock.